Lombiq/Hastlayer-SDK/Hast.Console/Readme.md

 Features related to `Hast.Vitis.Abstractions`.

-- `dotnet Hast.Console.dll vitis help`: get help specific to this subcommand.
+- `dotnet Hast.Console.dll vitis help`: Get help specific to this subcommand.
-- `dotnet Hast.Console.dll vitis build -i HardwareFramework -o kernel_binary.xclbin --platform xilinx_u200_xdma_201830_2 --hash some_text`: build RTL source like the ones generated during Hastlayer usage into xclbin files with the "Xilinx Vitis" toolchain.
+- `dotnet Hast.Console.dll vitis build -i HardwareFramework -o kernel_binary.xclbin --platform xilinx_u200_xdma_201830_2 --hash some_text`: Build RTL source like the ones generated during Hastlayer usage into xclbin files with the "Xilinx Vitis" toolchain.
 The `-i` refers to the directory containing the rtl directory.
 The `--platform` is the directory name in `/opt/xilinx/platforms`.
-- `dotnet Hast.Console.dll vitis json -i `: convert RPT files that contain synthesis or build reports into JSON files.
+- `dotnet Hast.Console.dll vitis json -i `: Convert RPT files that contain synthesis or build reports into JSON files.

 ## Developing Hast.Console

 Any features that can be reasonably grouped together or need custom arguments should be added as subcommands.
 Make two new classes:

 - One that implements `ISubcommand` for the logic, for example `SampleSubcommand`.
 - One that inherits from `MainOptions` for the argument definitions, for example `SampleOptions`.

 The `SampleSubcommand` must:

 - Be annotated with the `[Subcommand("sample")]` attribute where "sample" is the subcommand name.
 - Have a `public SampleSubcommand(string[] rawArguments)` constructor.
 - Use `SampleSubcommand.Run()` to parse the arguments received in the constructor.